mieko/sr-captcha/index.md

 A Neural Network for Character Recognition
 ------------------------------------------
 There's a cool gem for Ruby called [AI4R](http://www.ai4r.org/).
-It's got genetic algorithm implementations, Bayes classifiers, amongst other useful things.
+It's got genetic algorithm implementations, Bayes classifiers, and other useful things.
 As  `Ai4r::Positronic` was not available at the time, I decided to attack this with a neural network.

 Basically, you start with an empty array of bits.
 You *train* it with a pattern and a known solution: e.g.,